aws-samples/lucky-money-ar-workshop/content/1.Introduction/pre-requisites.md

 1. **[GitHub account](https://github.com/)** for folk codes
 2. **AWS account** for resources to build the application
-3. **Verify if [8th wall]((https://www.8thwall.com/)) supports your mobile phone** as the AR integration in the application is achieve via 8th wall..
+3. **Verify if [8th wall]((https://www.8thwall.com/)) supports your mobile phone** as the AR integration in the application is achieve via 8th wall.
 The detailed requirement is listed below.

 ## Requirement on mobile phones